tenzir/tenzir/web/docs/understand/language/frontends/sigma.md

 ## Compatibility

 VAST's support for Sigma is still in the early stages and does not support the full [language specification][sigma-spec].
-Most notable, the concept of a "value" is different:
+Most notable, UTF16 support is not yet implemented.

-- VAST does not yet offer case-insensitive string search
-- VAST does not yet treat `*` and `?` wildcards in strings as wildcards

 The table below shows the current implementation status of modifiers, where ✅ means implemented, 🚧 not yet implemented but possible, and ❌ not yet supported